Research Provenance — Logically Inconclusive Reasoning & Abstention · All Human-Generated (Authored)

 Provenance Statement

-The research idea underlying this repository — logically inconclusive reasoning and AI abstention — was independently conceived and documented by Sushma Anand Akoju during a solo working session on March 31–April 1, 2025 (11:51 PM – 2:43 AM).
+The research idea underlying this repository — logically inconclusive reasoning and AI abstention — was independently Human-Generated and documented by Sushma Anand Akoju during a solo working session on March 31–April 1, 2025 (11:51 PM – 2:43 AM).

 The idea builds on the author's prior work in natural language inference, neurosymbolic reasoning, and formal logic spanning 2021–2025 across multiple institutions.
 The Bat Knowledge Base example was formulated as a canonical test case for logical inconclusiveness — a situation in which a knowledge base contains neither sufficient information to prove nor disprove a hypothesis, and where an AI system should abstain rather than fabricate a confident answer.